 The popularity of Yoga in this country has been growing steadily since Swami Vivekananda first brought the ideas of Yoga to the West in 1893.
-While Yoga found a welcome home in the West, its sister, Ayurveda, was left behind in India, a distant counterpart to these important Vedic teachings.
-Today, just over 100 years later, Ayurveda has landed on this distant western continent in search of its sister, in search of its other half.
+While Yoga found a welcome home in the West, its sister, Ayurveda was left behind in India.
+Today, just over 100 years later, Ayurveda has landed on this distant western continent in search of its sister; in search of its other half.
 Ayurveda does not come to this country empty handed but brings with it many gifts.
-It brings with it the knowledge of how to keep the physical body healthy and how this relates to ones spiritual journey.
+It brings with it the knowledge of how to keep the physical body healthy and how this relates to one’s spiritual journey.
 It brings a gift specific to the yogi: the knowledge of how the asanas affect each one of us.
 Ayurveda sheds light on which specific asanas are best for each individual.

 The Vedas, the oldest known writings and teachings, are the origins of both of these ancient arts.
 The Vedas are comprised of five books.
 One of them, the Yajur Veda, is considered by scholars as the origins of the knowledge of Yoga.
-Ayurveda has its roots within the Rig and Artharva Veda.
-According to Dr. David Frawley, Vedic scholar, "Yoga is the practical side of the Vedic teachings while Ayurveda is the healing side."
+Ayurveda has its roots within the Rig and Atharva Vedas.
+According to Dr. David Frawley, a Vedic scholar; "Yoga is the practical side of the Vedic teachings while Ayurveda is the healing side."
 In practice, both of these paths overlap a great deal.

 Ayurveda and Yoga are so closely related that it is argued as to whether Patanjali, considered by many to be the father of Yoga, and Caraka, often considered as the father of Ayurveda, may have in fact been one and the same person.
 The name "Caraka" translated means "the wanderer" or "the traveler."
 It is surmised that in his travels around India he may have been known by different names.
 While the Yoga Sutras of Patanjali are the definitive work on Yoga, the Caraka Samhita is considered the definitive work on Ayurveda.
 Whether Patanjali and Caraka were indeed one person will never likely be known.

-Philosophically, both Yoga and Ayurveda are rooted in the same basic philosophy of Sankya, one of six schools of classical Indian philosophy.
+Philosophically, both Yoga and Ayurveda are rooted in the same basic philosophy of Sankhya, one of six schools of classical Indian philosophy.
 The foundation of this philosophy can be described as follows:

 2. Suffering is a part of our lives because of our attachment to our ego or self-identity (Ahankara).